August 9, 2021

 If you’re a student at an SEC school or a resident of an SEC town, you’re in luck, because there’s an abundance of natural splendor all across the region.
 From the shores of the Atlantic Ocean to the peaks of the Ozark Mountains, there’s so much to explore and enjoy.

 You can’t go wrong with any of the major landmarks, but here are our favorite outdoor destinations in every SEC state.

-Note: Many locations have been closed for an extended period due to COVID-19.
+Note: Many locations have modified their hours and/or services due to COVID-19.
 Before you plan your trip, please check with the location to make sure they’ll be open when you’d like to visit.

 Alabama – Gulf State Park (Gulf Shores)